DataDog/documentation/content/en/developers/integrations/log_pipeline.md

 **Add a facet or measure**:

-<div class="alert alert-info">Quantitative facets, called "Measures", are used for searching over a range of numeric values using relational operators. <br></br>For example, a measure for `application_latency` allows users to search for all logs greater-than a certain duration. </div>
+<div class="alert alert-info">Quantitative facets, called "Measures", allow users to filter logs over a range of numeric values using relational operators.
+For example, a measure for a latency attribute allows users to search for all logs greater-than a certain duration. </div>

 1. Click on a log that contains the attribute you want to add a facet or measure for.
 2. In the log panel, click the Cog icon next to the attribute.